ensdomains/docs/dapp-developer-guide/quickstart.md

 We will be using [wagmi](https://wagmi.sh/) and [Rainbowkit](https://www.rainbowkit.com/) in Next.js to interact with ENS and Ethereum.

+{% hint style="info" %}
+If you prefer to clone an already functioning example project, take a look at our [Next.js template](https://github.com/ensdomains/frontend-template).
+{% endhint %}

 Install the following dependencies:

 {% tabs %}